bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^6^ While they were there, the day had come for her to give birth. ^7^ She gave birth to her firstborn son.
 She wrapped him in bands of cloth and laid him in a feeding trough, because there was no room for them in the inn.

-^8^ There were shepherds in the same country staying in the field, and keeping watch by night over their flock. ^9^ Behold, an angel of the Lord stood by them, and the glory of the Lord shone around them, and they were terrified. ^10^ The angel said to them, “Don’t be afraid, for behold, I bring you good news of great joy which will be to all the people. ^11^ For there is born to you today, in David’s city, a Saviour, who is Christ^^ the Lord. ^12^ This is the sign to you: you will find a baby wrapped in strips of cloth, lying in a feeding trough.” ^13^ Suddenly, there was with the angel a multitude of the heavenly army praising God and saying, ^14^ “Glory to God in the highest, on earth peace, good will towards men.”
+^8^ There were shepherds in the same country staying in the field, and keeping watch by night over their flock. ^9^ Behold, an angel of the Lord stood by them, and the glory of the Lord shone around them, and they were terrified. ^10^ The angel said to them, “Don’t be afraid, for behold, I bring you good news of great joy which will be to all the people. ^11^ For there is born to you today, in David’s city, a Saviour, who is Christ^a^ the Lord. ^12^ This is the sign to you: you will find a baby wrapped in strips of cloth, lying in a feeding trough.” ^13^ Suddenly, there was with the angel a multitude of the heavenly army praising God and saying, ^14^ “Glory to God in the highest, on earth peace, good will towards men.”
-^[2:11 “Christ” means “Anointed One”.]
+^a^[**2:11** “Christ” means “Anointed One”.]

 ^15^ When the angels went away from them into the sky, the shepherds said to one another, “Let’s go to Bethlehem, now, and see this thing that has happened, which the Lord has made known to us.” ^16^ They came with haste and found both Mary and Joseph, and the baby was lying in the feeding trough. ^17^ When they saw it, they publicised widely the saying which was spoken to them about this child. ^18^ All who heard it wondered at the things which were spoken to them by the shepherds. ^19^ But Mary kept all these sayings, pondering them in her heart. ^20^ The shepherds returned, glorifying and praising God for all the things that they had heard and seen, just as it was told them.

 ^21^ When eight days were fulfilled for the circumcision of the child, his name was called Jesus, which was given by the angel before he was conceived in the womb.

-^22^ When the days of their purification according to the law of Moses were fulfilled, they brought him up to Jerusalem to present him to the Lord ^23^ (as it is written in the law of the Lord, “Every male who opens the womb shall be called holy to the Lord”),^^ ^24^ and to offer a sacrifice according to that which is said in the law of the Lord, “A pair of turtledoves, or two young pigeons.”+ 2:24 Leviticus 12:8
+^22^ When the days of their purification according to the law of Moses were fulfilled, they brought him up to Jerusalem to present him to the Lord ^23^ (as it is written in the law of the Lord, “Every male who opens the womb shall be called holy to the Lord”),^a^ ^24^ and to offer a sacrifice according to that which is said in the law of the Lord, “A pair of turtledoves, or two young pigeons.”^b^
-^[2:23 Exodus 13:2,12]
+^a^[**2:23** Exodus 13:2,12] ^b^[**2:24** Leviticus 12:8]

 ^25^ Behold, there was a man in Jerusalem whose name was Simeon.
-This man was righteous and devout, looking for the consolation of Israel, and the Holy Spirit was on him. ^26^ It had been revealed to him by the Holy Spirit that he should not see death before he had seen the Lord’s Christ.^^ ^27^ He came in the Spirit into the temple.
+This man was righteous and devout, looking for the consolation of Israel, and the Holy Spirit was on him. ^26^ It had been revealed to him by the Holy Spirit that he should not see death before he had seen the Lord’s Christ.^a^ ^27^ He came in the Spirit into the temple.
 When the parents brought in the child, Jesus, that they might do concerning him according to the custom of the law, ^28^ then he received him into his arms and blessed God, and said, ^29^ “Now you are releasing your servant, Master, according to your word, in peace; ^30^ for my eyes have seen your salvation, ^31^ which you have prepared before the face of all peoples; ^32^ a light for revelation to the nations, and the glory of your people Israel.”
-^[2:26 “Christ” (Greek) and “Messiah” (Hebrew) both mean “Anointed One”]
+^a^[**2:26** “Christ” (Greek) and “Messiah” (Hebrew) both mean “Anointed One”]

 ^33^ Joseph and his mother were marvelling at the things which were spoken concerning him. ^34^ Simeon blessed them, and said to Mary, his mother, “Behold, this child is appointed for the falling and the rising of many in Israel, and for a sign which is spoken against. ^35^ Yes, a sword will pierce through your own soul, that the thoughts of many hearts may be revealed.”